FikriFadzil/Nujum-Project/README.md

  ## How to Use It?

    Fingerprint databases are available in JSON format.
-Parse any of them with your favourite programming language and use it in your exploitation script.
+Parse any of them with your favourite programming language and use it in your exploit script.

  ## Supported Software Versions
    The following table contains a list of supported software versions.